SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 as the second entry.
 For model types, we currently allow for: ``sl`` for simplified likelihoods (both v1 and v2), ``pyhf``, ``full_pyhf`` (for the full stastical pyhf models in case there is also a simplified version),  and ``onnx`` for machine learned surrogate models.
 By default, for each region set, SModelS uses the first model given in the list.
+When combining regions, SModelS will compute results for the most sensitive combination of regions (i.e. the most sensitive ``regionSets``).
+If a SR does not appear in any region set while being more sensitive than every combination (obtained using the first model of each region set, by default), its results will be used instead.

 Some shorthand notations are possible.
 For example, in the case of the ATLAS-SUSY-2018-41 simplified likelihood listed below,